Rally towel: Hockey

-The NHL has many teams that use rally towels.
-The Jets use white towels during the playoffs for their "Winnipeg Whiteout" tradition.
-The Coyotes, who were the original Winnipeg Jets, have also used white towels for "Whiteout."
-The Penguins have also used white towels until they switched to gold towels for "Gold-Out" for the 2016 Stanley Cup Playoffs.
+The NHL has many teams that use rally towels, especially during the Stanley Cup Playoffs.

+The Winnipeg Jets use white towels during the playoffs for their "Winnipeg Whiteout" tradition.
+The Arizona Coyotes, who were the original Winnipeg Jets, have also used white towels for their own "Whiteout."
+The Penguins have also used white towels until they switched to gold towels for the "Gold-Out" for the 2016 Stanley Cup Playoffs.
 The Stars use them in the playoffs, especially when they won the Stanley Cup in 1999.
 As the Mighty Ducks, the Ducks referred to their towels as "Fowl Towels".
 The Ducks' towels are currently orange.
-The Blackhawks, Bruins, Canadiens, Capitals, Devils, Golden Knights, Kings, Predators, Rangers, Red Wings, Senators, Blue Jackets, and Sharks also have rally towels.
+The Blackhawks, Blue Jackets, Bruins, Canadiens, Capitals, Devils, Golden Knights, Hurricanes, Islanders, Kings, Kraken, Predators, Rangers, Red Wings, Senators, and Sharks also have rally towels.

 The first team that used rally towels in hockey was in 1982 by the Vancouver Canucks.
 Canucks fans use the term Towel Power to describe the waving of rally towels by their fans.

 Other

 In other sports, rally towels are rarely used.
-In the Major League Soccer (MLS), rally towels were never used because of the popularity of scarves.
-The rally towel made a rare appearance in the 2010 MLS Playoffs, when Real Salt Lake gave rally towels to fans during a semi-final match against FC Dallas.
-The towels did not help the team, as FC Dallas won in the aggregate and went all the way to the MLS Cup Final.
-They are used in minor leagues as well.
+In Major League Soccer (MLS), rally towels are less common due to the popularity of scarves.

 College teams also occasionally use rally towels.
 Texas A&M began using "12th Man" Towels in 1985 with the 12th Man kickoff team to help boost student support at Kyle Field.
 TCU gave rally towels to fans of the Horned Frogs in Pasadena when they were selected by the Bowl Championship Series to the 2011 Rose Bowl against Wisconsin.
 TCU beat Wisconsin on January 1, 2011.
 South Carolina and LSU are also known to give fans rally towels.
 The Michigan Wolverines also give towels to students for rivalry games.